Legal Counsel To Defend Your Rights After Sustaining Brain Injuries

-Some of the clients that we serve throughout Florida have suffered some form of traumatic brain injury (TBI).
-We understand how this type of injury can drastically change people’s lives and the lives of those around them.
+Some of the clients we serve throughout Florida have suffered some form of traumatic brain injury (TBI).
+We understand how this type of injury can drastically change a person’s life and the lives of those around them.
 We work closely with our clients to pursue the compensation they need to pay for their medical treatment and address the many other challenges brought on by TBI, including their loss of income and diminished ability to earn a living in the future.

-If you or a loved one suffered a traumatic brain injury in an accident due to someone else’s negligence, contact the Fort Lauderdale catastrophic injury attorneys at Englander Peebles today to discuss how we can help you.
+If you or a loved one has suffered a TBI in an accident due to someone else’s negligence, contact the injury attorneys at Englander Peebles in Fort Lauderdale today.
+Call 954-928-9909 or use our online contact form to discuss how we can help you.
 We will provide a free review of your case.
 As you will quickly see, our brain injury lawyers are aggressive when it comes to standing up to insurance companies and protecting our clients’ rights.

 What Is Traumatic Brain Injury?

-At Englander Peebles, we have worked with clients with a range of traumatic brain injuries.
-Because TBI affects people in different ways, we know that no two cases are the same.
-As we seek justice and compensation for our clients, we always focus on the unique ways in which TBI has affected their physical and mental health, their ability to work, and their enjoyment of life.
+At Englander Peebles, we have worked with clients with a range of TBIs.
+Because TBIs affect people in different ways, we know that no two cases are the same.
+As we seek justice and compensation for our clients, we always focus on the unique ways in which their TBIs have affected their physical and mental health, their ability to work and their enjoyment of life.

-The amount of compensation that a traumatic brain injury victim seeks in a claim against the party responsible for the injury largely will depend on the type of TBI.
+The amount of compensation that a victim of TBI seeks in a claim against the party responsible for the injury largely will depend on the type of TBI is involved.
 Doctors typically assess these injuries by using a tool called the Glasgow Coma Scale (GCS).
-This universally accepted clinical measurement tool helps doctors to determine the level of TBI that a victim suffers from.
-Doctors may use other tests such as MRIs, CT scans, and a full neurological assessment in order to reach a complete diagnosis.
+This universally accepted clinical measurement tool helps doctors determine the level of TBI that a victim suffers from.
+Doctors may use other tests such as MRIs, CT scans and a full neurological assessment in order to reach a complete diagnosis.